The Price (The Last of Us): Casting and characters

 Druckmann preferred to "stand back and watch" the actors, opting to let them perform without too much direction.
 An exception was the porch scene, for which he informed Pascal of the episode's opening scene of Joel and his father, for which he was not present during production.
-Druckmann did not review the game's version of the porch scene before filming as he did not wish to replicate it; when he noticed Pascal making different decisions as Joel than Troy Baker did in the game, he "had to fight certain instincts to try to replicate that", wanting it to remain Pascal's own version.
+Druckmann did not review the game's version of the porch scene before filming as he did not wish to replicate it; when he noticed Pascal making different decisions as Joel than Baker did in the game, he "had to fight certain instincts to try to replicate that", wanting it to remain Pascal's own version.
 Pascal had left the series after the second episode but returned for "The Price", for which he cleared his schedule.
-Pascal was emotional during filming, particularly towards the end of production; he spent some time on set afterwards talking to Druckmann and the crew.
-Mazin recalled that Pascal and Ramsey naturally perform "in a very real, cool way", prompting him to seek "one magical take" where they act with full emotions in the porch scene.
+He was emotional during filming, particularly towards the end of production; he spent some time on set afterwards talking to Druckmann and the crew.
+Mazin recalled that Pascal and Ramsey naturally performed "in a very real, cool way", prompting him to seek "one magical take" where they act with full emotions in the porch scene.
 Druckmann cried while filming the porch scene, and noticed others on set doing the same.
 Ramsey found it "the most emotionally raw and intimate scene that [they had] ever been a part of", considering it was "maybe the most honest moment in the whole series" and recalling they felt "nothing else existed" while filming besides Pascal.
 The actors rehearsed the scene as usual but did not discuss it before filming as it felt natural.

 Tony Dalton was cast as Javier Miller, Joel and Tommy's father.

 Tony Dalton portrays Javier Miller, Joel and Tommy's father.
 Druckmann pictured Dalton in the role while writing the scene, having enjoyed his role in Better Call Saul and met him at the Emmy Awards.
 He and Mazin pitched it to him over Zoom and Dalton was immediately enthusiastic.
-After working on The Last of Us, Dalton was cast in Naughty Dog's upcoming video game Intergalactic: The Heretic Prophet, co-directed by Druckmann.
+After working on The Last of Us, Dalton was cast in Naughty Dog's video game Intergalactic: The Heretic Prophet, co-directed by Druckmann.
 Javier wears the same watch later owned by Joel, an addition suggested by Gross, which the writers felt represented the passing of a parent's "programming" to their child.
-Early versions of the scenes included a more violent Javier, but the writers found it more interesting to show him as complicated and depict his camaraderie with Joel, admonishing his actions while endorsing the reasoning behind them: protecting his family.
+Early versions of the scenes included a more violent Javier, but the writers found it interesting to show him as complicated and depict his camaraderie with Joel, admonishing his actions while endorsing the reasoning behind them: protecting his family.
 Some early versions depicted Tommy's drug deal, but the writers felt the conversation was more important.